look/query-parser/tutorial/build_a_query_parser.md

 </div>

+BNF describes a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) (CFG), which is a set of rules that can be used to generate any legal expression of the language.
+Because of its origins in natural, human languages, CFGs can be ambiguous.
+Parsing CFGs in the general case is slow (The best known algorithms for parsing CFGs run in <em>O(n<sup>3</sup>)</em> time).
+This makes CFGs inappropriate for machine-oriented languages.
+Therefore, [various](https://en.wikipedia.org/wiki/Deterministic_context-free_language) [limitations](https://en.wikipedia.org/wiki/LL_grammar) must be observed to avoid ambiguity and poor performance (despite this, [ambiguous parse trees still happen](https://en.wikipedia.org/wiki/Dangling_else)).

 Building a parser with traditional tools means defining a generative grammar with BNF (or, more likely, [extended BNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)), writing a lexer to convert input into tokens, and then feeding the tokens into a parser generator.
-Because BNF describes a context-free grammar, various limitations must be observed to avoid ambiguity and poor performance.

-The [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) model makes parsers easier to write by eliminating the separate lexing step.
-In practice, a PEG parser looks like an executable BNF grammar.
-One important caveat is that PEGs are _recognition-based_ rather than _generative_.
-Unlike a context-free grammar, a PEG cannot be ambiguous.
-This leads to trade-offs in how you define the rules for your grammar.
+The [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG) model makes parsers easier to write by eliminating the separate lexing step.
+In practice, a PEG parser _looks_ like an executable BNF grammar, but PEGs are _recognition-based_ rather than _generative_ like CFGs.

+Parsing expression grammars have the following characteristics:

+* Cannot be ambiguous -- the first alternative that matches is always chosen
+* Operators consume as much input as matches and do not backtrack
+* Allows infinite amount of look-ahead
+* Can be parsed in linear time with memoization

 [Parslet](http://kschiess.github.io/parslet/) is a Ruby library for generating PEG-style parsers.
 You define the rules of your grammar, and Parslet creates a parser that returns a parse tree for input.
 Then you define a transformer that takes the parse tree and converts it to an abstract syntax tree (AST).
 Finally, your code evaluates the AST to produce a result.